scottbucher/BirthdayBot/README.md

 ## Setting your birthday

-Birthday Bot makes everything easy using an easily to follow process.
+Birthday Bot makes everything easy using an easy-to-follow process.

 Start by using `/set`.